A card-based add-on appears as a pane in the sidebar (or, on mobile, as another

 activity window reached through the menu).
 The add-on has a top toolbar that

-identifies the add-on and displays a context card.
-Apps Script represents
+identifies the add-on and displays a card—essentially a "page" of the

 - A card header.
 This identifies the cards.
 It has title text, and may optionally have a subtitle and an icon.

-- One or more card sections.
+One or more card sections.
 These are sub-divisions of the card's UI area.
 A section may optionally have a text section header.
 Card sections are separated from each other on the card by a horizontal rule.
-If a card section is particularly large, it is automatically rendered as a collapsable section that users can expand or collapse as needed.
+If a card section is particularly large, it is automatically rendered as a collapsible section that users can expand or collapse as needed.
+A card can have no more than 100 card sections, and should have only a few for better performance.

-- Each card section contains one or more UI widgets.
+Each card section contains one or more UI widgets.
 Widgets provide the user with information or interactive controls.
 Cards and card sections are structural widgets, so you cannot add those to a card section.
+A card section can have no more than 100 card sections, and should a simple as possible for best performance.

 You should design cards around particular user activities or data sets.
-For example, a Gmail add-on that displays data taken from Google Sheets might have a separate card for each sheet it pulls data from.
+For example, a G Suite add-on that displays data taken from Google Sheets might have a separate card for each sheet it pulls data from.

 Using multiple cards

-It is possible to define more than one card for an add-on.
-You can either configure these cards as a simple list for basic navigation, or configure a more complex card stack navigation to control how the user moves between the cards.
+Add-ons usually consist of more than one card.
+You can either configure these cards as a simple list for basic navigation with multiple cards, or configure more complex navigation methods to control how the user moves between the cards.

 If the add-on uses basic navigation, when the add-on is first opened the G Suite application it extends constructs a list of the card headers and presents those to the user.
 Clicking on the card header opens that card.
 A back arrow is also provided to get back to the card header list.
 You do not have to code the header and back arrow functionality—this is done automatically when you define the cards in your add-on.